missing-semester-cn/missing-semester-cn.github.io/shell-tools.md

 }
 ```

+Here `$1` is the first argument to the script/function.
+Unlike other scripting languages, bash uses a variety of special variables to refer to arguments, error codes and other relevant variables.
+Below is a list of some of them.
+A more comprehensive list can be found [here](https://www.tldp.org/LDP/abs/html/special-chars.html).
+- `$0` - Name of the script
+- `$1` to `$9` - Arguments to the script. `$1` is the first argument and so on.
+- `$@` - All the arguments
+- `$#` - Number of arguments
+- `$?` - Return code of the previous command
+- `$$` - Process Identification number for the current script
+- `!!` - Entire last command, including arguments.
+A common pattern is to execute a command only for it to fail due to missing permissions, then you can quickly execute it with sudo by doing `sudo !!`
+- `$_` - Last argument from the last command.
+If you are in an interactive shell, you can also quickly get this value by typing `Esc` followed by `.`

-Commands will often return output using `STDOUT`, errors through `STDERR` and a Return Code or Exit Status to report errors in a more script friendly manner.
+Commands will often return output using `STDOUT`, errors through `STDERR` and a Return Code to report errors in a more script friendly manner.
 Return code or exit status is the way scripts/commands have to communicate how execution went.
 A value of 0 usually means everything went OK, anything different from 0 means an error occurred.

 Exit codes can be used to conditionally execute commands using `&&` (and operator) and `||` (or operator).
 Commands can also be separated within the same line using a semicolon `;`.
-Commands can also
 The `true` program will always have a 0 return code and the `false` command will always have a 1 return code.
 Let's see some examples